28 Up Against the Wall

 What no one at the garrison knew then was that amongst their numbers was someone who would go on to become one of the sickest murderers in British history.
 One of the Argyll and Sutherland Highlanders stationed there, he would murder men to have some body to sit next to.
 To have somebody at home to eat.

 When my duties were over, I polished my German language and cleaned up my understanding of German history.
 Like most people I was fascinated by the big questions.
-How a country of such rich culture could have descended to such depths of inhumanity as during the Third Reich.

 I was at a vantage point to explore imaginatively how the loathsome thugs and debased elements of society were able to get their stranglehold.
-Enabling them to perpetrate the most malignant, calculated, devastating crimes in history, liquidating with industrial efficiency the labour movement, slews of the liberal bourgeoisie and the core of European Jewry.
+Enabling them to perpetrate the most malignant, calculated, devastating crimes in history.
+They crushed the labour movement with industrial efficiency.

 The past becomes more tangible when one experiences the environment in which it occurred.